DeveTe5t/nodejs-course/03-typescript/README.md

-# 04 Node Typescript - TEST
+# 03 Node bases - TypeScript

 * The first thing we need to do after downloading the code is to run the command: